Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

-These terms give respectively the contributions of $V^\alpha_2$ and $V_1^\alpha$ to the right hand-side of Eq.~(\ref{tmd}).
-Their sum is therefore $\alpha$-independent and is found to be

-Let us recap how this result has been obtained.
-Approximation 1 ensured that $\Delta^\alpha(t)$ could be calculated using the photonic vacuum at any time $t$.
-Approximation 2 ensured that it was of second order in $q$.
-Approximation 3 ensured it could be calculated independent of $\rho$.
-Approximation 4 ensured that the expected energy denominators were obtained as in the $T$-matrix, and approximation 5 ensured that the $T$-matrix element was evaluated on-energy-shell.
-It follows that the unitary part of the master equation [Eq.~(\ref{rhou})] is $\alpha$-independent.
+The derivation of the quantum optical master equation is well-known \cite{breuer_theory_2007}, but we repeat it in Supplementary Note~XI using an arbitrary gauge $\alpha$ in order to show how approximations 1-5 cause all $\alpha$-dependence to drop out.
+Specifically, approximation 1 ensures that the master equation coefficients can be calculated using the photonic vacuum at any time $t$.
+Approximation 2 ensures that they are second order in $q$.
+Approximation 3 ensures they can be calculated independent of $\rho$.
+Approximation 4 ensures that the expected energy denominators are obtained as in the $T$-matrix, and approximation 5 ensures that they are evaluated on-energy-shell.
+By reducing all master equation coefficients to well-known QED matrix elements the approximations 1-5 ensure $\alpha$-independence.

-We now consider the dissipative part.
-We first calculate $\gamma^\alpha(t)$ defined by Eq.~(\ref{0vv02}), which is the remaining component of Eq.~(\ref{0vv0}) that comes from the delta-function term of Eq.~(\ref{idd});

-We see immediately that approximation 4 has resulted in an evaluation of the photonic frequencies on resonance with dipolar transitions.
-Invoking the approximation 5 of neglecting terms for which $q\neq n$ we obtain

-where in the final equality all $\alpha$-dependence has dropped out due to the delta function.
-Within the approximations 1-5 the coefficient in the summand over dipole levels is half the rate of emission into the photonic continuum via a downward transition $\ket{\epsilon^n}\to \ket{\epsilon^m}$, the latter being exactly as is found using the corresponding $S$-matrix element.
-This calculation is also commonly called Fermi's golden rule \cite{craig_molecular_1998}.
-Evaluating the ${\bf k}$-integral and polarisation summation we obtain

-The remaining part of the master equation is another dissipative part coming from the second line in Eq.~(\ref{mark}).
-This can be calculated in a similar fashion using Eq.~(\ref{idd}) and approximation 5.
-The final coefficients are again found to be the $\alpha$-independent $\Gamma_{nm}$.
-Collecting these results we obtain the quantum optical master equation at zero temperature \cite{breuer_theory_2007}, which in the Schr\"odinger picture reads

-where ${\bar H}_{\rm d}=H_{\rm d}+\Delta$ and the Lindblad operators are simply $L_{nm}=\ket{\epsilon^m}\bra{\epsilon^n}$.
-The result is readily extended to finite temperature \cite{breuer_theory_2007}.
-Clearly: \begin{itemize} \item{The reduced description of the ${\rm detector}_\alpha$ is $\alpha$-independent within the approximations 1-5, such that ``detector" becomes an ostensibly unique theoretical concept.} \end{itemize} The stationary state $\rho_0$ of this detector is the bare ground state